Jothsa/svelte-masonry/README.md

 ## Usage

-1. copy Masonry.svelte into the directory of your choice.
+1. Copy Masonry.svelte into the directory of your choice.
+Please not that this file is not the same one found in the npm package.
+You can not use npm or yarn to install this file right now.

-1. add this to the script tags of the file where you want to use the component.
+1. Add this to the script tags of the file where you want to use the component.

 ```
 import Masonry from 'svelte-masonry/Masonry.svelte'